Battle of Pfeddersheim: Elector Louis' troops

 The Elector's Landsknechte who, unlike the peasants, had received military training, were also better armed.
 Their weapons included several kartouwes (siege guns), scharfmetzes, notschlangen, culverins, demi-culverins, and falconets.
 Elector Louis also had several so-called Fähnchens, cavalry squadrons each comprising about 150 troopers.

 Course of the battle

 First phase

 After the Elector's troops had marched on Pfeddersheim, Marschall von Habern and Schenk Eberhard von Erbach had the artillery and infantry deploy on an eminence to the north only a few metres from the town.
 Shortly thereafter his artillery began to open fire on the town's defences.
-The rebels replied with their own artillery, though the exchange of fire was indecisive.
+The rebels replied with their artillery, though the exchange of fire was indecisive.

 Second phase

 When the Palatine army failed to overcome the rebels with their artillery, they began to establish observation points in order to ascertain what the peasants might do next.
-In addition, cannon, which had hitherto played a secondary role in the battle, were set up relatively close around the town.
+In addition, cannon, which had hitherto played a secondary role in the battle, were set up relatively close to the town.
 Small mounted Fähnleins were also formed and posted on some heights southwest of Pfeddersheim in order to observe the peasants.